yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 Trusted addresses with the privilege to whitelist new assets:

-- Can whitelist a new asset, which sets an initial weight, sets the rate provider and requires an initial deposit.
-New assets can only be whitelisted if no weight change has been scheduled yet.
+- Can whitelist a new asset, which sets an initial weight, sets the rate provider, and requires an initial deposit.
+New assets can only be whitelisted if no weight change has been scheduled.